OpenModelica/OMSimulator/doc/UsersGuide/source/api/saveModel.rst

 saveModel
 ---------

-Loads a FMI composite model from xml representation.
+Dumps SSD representation of a given FMI composite model to a file.
 #END#

 #LUA#